 Some fields are a no-brainer: Law, business and medical schools attract so many applicants because they provide solid promises of careers after graduation.
 The PhD track often leads to a career in academia (though academic jobs are growing increasingly few and far between in proportion to the number of doctoral candidates).
 Other fields provide less career certainty: An MFA in fiction writing or a master's degree in art history promises to be intellectually enriching but may offer limited practical returns.

 If you've recently come into an inheritance or your trust fund is burning a hole in your pocket, you can skip this question.
 For the rest of us, the financial repercussions of attending graduate school will have an impact on the decision to return.
-While most PhD programs are fully funded—and might also grant you a stipend to cover living expenses–master's programs offer less financial assistance and often require taking out loans to cover your tuition and/or the cost of living.
+While most PhD programs are fully funded—and might also grant you a stipend to cover living expenses–master's programs offer less financial assistance and often require taking out student loans to cover your tuition and/or the cost of living.

 Of course, this is no reason to back away from the graduate school plan.
 A well–chosen program is an investment in your future, and, theoretically, you will be able to pay back your loans when you have become professionally established.
-And keep in mind that many schools do offer financial aid, merit scholarships and student loans with manageable interest rates.
+And keep in mind that many schools do offer financial aid, merit scholarships, teaching assistantships, and student loans with manageable interest rates.
 If you are thinking of attending a master's program, you can also look into the possibility of going to school part-time while you hold down a job to cover the rent.

 No way.
 Many programs appreciate candidates who have taken some time to put their careers in perspective—and might even prefer them.
 If you're nervous about getting back into the academic swing of things, take a deep breath.
 Before you know it, you'll be highlighting and note-taking like a pro.
 If you are really nervous, you can ease your transition by taking a class or two as a non-matriculated student in your field of study before heading back to the classroom full-time as a degree-seeking student.